Lieder-Lab/liederDB/README.md

 >
     update Apple set <AppleColor, AppleCount> = <green, +=3.0> where AppleCount = 3 and AppleName = Red Fuji;

->If you repleace some COLUMNS_VALUEs in <COLUMNS_VALUES> with the operation mark, data in corresponding column would be self-increased or self-decreased.
+>If you repleace some COLUMNS_VALUEs in <COLUMNS_VALUES> with the operation mark, value in corresponding column would be self-increased or self-decreased.
 >
->What should be noticed is that '++' and '--' only work for numerical data, '+=' for string data means 'append', '-=' for string data means remove corresponding characters in the string.
-Of course, '+=' and '-=' for numerical data is working also.
+>What should be noticed is that '++' and '--' only work for numerical value, '+=' for string value means 'append', '-=' for string value means remove corresponding characters in the string.
+Of course, '+=' and '-=' for numerical value is worked as numerical operations also.

 ____
-## Delete some exsited rows in table:
+## Delete some existed rows of table:

 __delete TABLE_NAME [where statement];__